 COVID-19, which is caused by the coronavirus, has had a major global impact since its outbreak in China in December 2019.
 Immediate concerns are for the well-being of employees globally and a focus on business continuity planning.

-Global air cargo revenues have increased in April 2020 by 36% in comparison to April 2019, despite the volume of air freight having decline by 32%.
-Global air freight capacity has decreased by 25% in comparison to the same month of the previous year.
-As a result, securing freight capacity has become challenging and increasingly costly, sometimes up to 5-times the price of the same freight rates only three months ago.
-It is critical to ensure your company has assessed your supply chain, forecasted your inventory supply and booked air capacity at least two weeks in advance of shipping.
+The latest information received from international transportation companies shows that global air cargo capacity is 29% lower in comparison to this time in 2019.
+Transatlantic flight capacities are down 52% in comparison to previous years whilst Latin America route volumes are down by 72% currently.
+With spikes in coronavirus cases occurring over the last few weeks air cargo capacity has declined. ..
+As rates remain high, it is critical to ensure your company has assessed your supply chain, forecasted your inventory supply and demand, and booked air capacity at least two weeks in advance of shipping.
 HiTech Health can work with you to identify, assess and mitigate the risks posed by the current global health crisis to your shipping lanes.
 Ultimately, our goal is to ensure that patients who rely on medicinal products continue to be supplied in an efficient and steady way.

 Key Considerations for your company